kuerbis/Term-Choose-p6/README.md

 ### tabs-bottom-text

-The option *tabs-bottom-text* allows one to insert spaces at beginning and the end of *info* lines.

-*tabs-bottom-text* expects a list with one to three elements:
+Expects a list with one to five elements:

-- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs
+- The 1st element (initial tab) specifies the number of spaces inserted at the beginning of paragraphs.

-- the second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs
+- The 2nd element (subsequent tab) specifies the number of spaces inserted at the beginning of wrapped lines (excluding paragraph starts).

+- The 3rd element specifies the number of spaces used as the left margin.

-- the third element sets the number of spaces used as a right margin.
+- The 4th element specifies the number of spaces used as the right margin.

+- The 5th element specifies the maximum output width.

-Allowed values: 0 or greater.
-Elements beyond the third are ignored.
+Allowed values:

-default: If *margin* is set, the initial-tab and the subsequent-tab are set to left-*margin* and the right margin is set to right-*margin*.
-If *margin* is not defined, the default is undefined.
+- For the first four elements: 0 or greater

+- For the fifth element: 2 or greater

+If *tabs-bottom-text* is not defined:

+- If *margin* is defined, its values are used for the left and right margins.

+- If *max_width* is defined, it is used as the maximum output width.

 ### tabs-info

-The option *tabs-info* allows one to insert spaces at beginning and the end of *info* lines.

-*tabs-info* expects a list with one to three elements:

-- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

-- the second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

-- the third element sets the number of spaces used as a right margin.

-Allowed values: 0 or greater.
-Elements beyond the third are ignored.

-default: If *margin* is set, the initial-tab and the subsequent-tab are set to left-*margin* and the right margin is set to right-*margin*.
-If *margin* is not defined, the default is undefined.
+Works the same way as [tabs-bottom-text](#tabs-bottom-text).

 ### tabs-prompt

-The option *tabs-prompt* allows one to insert spaces at beginning and the end of *prompt* lines.

-*tabs-prompt* expects a list with one to three elements:

-- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

-- the second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

-- the third element sets the number of spaces used as a right margin.

-Allowed values: 0 or greater.
-Elements beyond the third are ignored.

-default: If *margin* is set, the initial-tab and the subsequent-tab are set to left-*margin* and the right margin is set to right-*margin*.
-If *margin* is not defined, the default is undefined.
+Works the same way as [tabs-bottom-text](#tabs-bottom-text).

 ### undef